Cannabis Veg State Guide: Tips and Steps For the 6-Week Vegetative State

 Step 1: Monitor Conditions

-Keep your grow bags indoor under those same LED grow lights.
+Keep your grow bags indoors under those same LED grow lights.
 But look for symptoms of disease or deficiency, which may start cropping up.
 The best site I’ve found for diagnosing is Grow Weed Easy’s excellent Plant Doctor page, with photos of many common symptoms and their recommended fixes.

 You can see that my first couple plants grown in Solo cups showed some yellowing leaves, some spots in the center of other leaves, etc. Much of this was due to overwatering, using non-pH-adjusted water (7.5), and the plants being too far from the light.
 If you see the edges of the leaves curling up or “cupping” that means they’re likely too close to the light, or otherwise too hot.
+High humidity may also play a role.

 Step 2: Begin Feeding with Nutrients